SnehanChakravarthi/SnehanChakravarthi/README.md

 <a href="https://www.linkedin.com/in/snehanchakravarthi/">
 <img src="https://img.shields.io/badge/Linkedin-%231DA1F2.svg?style=for-the-badge&logo=Linkedin&logoColor=white">
 </a>

+ I’m _Snehan Chakravarthi_.
+A multi-disciplinary developer and designer with a passion for creating innovative web applications.
+My expertise spans a diverse range of projects, from AI platforms to interactive 3D front-ends.

  My mornings?
 A ritual.
 Brew some strong coffee and dive into VS Code.
 My coding sessions are nothing without Hanz Zimmer and Ludvig Goransson's epic scores, plus a sprinkle of serene, instrumental vibes.
 Afternoons are for geeking out – gym sessions with my buddies, listening to Lex Fridman dinner with ThePrimeagen's video on the side, and slaying undead in Elden Ring to wrap up the day.